iepathos/parkeme_application/README.md

 I was 17 when I got my first laptop (Dell Inspiron).
 I immediately dual booted it with Fedora because I had been dying to try Linux and hadn't been able to have it on my own system until then.
 I love it, but even though I've been using it for a while I know I could be better if I learned some more shell tricks.
 I've never broken a kernel apart and looked at its base code.

 ###SQL (Postgresql) (3)
-I have used ORMs to deal with SQL databases a lot of the time.
+I have used ORMs to deal with SQL databases.
 Django has the built-in ORM and with Flask I'm fond of SQLAlchemy.
 I've only had to go down to the SQL to setup new databases and users.
 I have ran through a couple SQL tutorials and feel like I have a good grasp of what's going on conceptually in a SQL database.
-I would really like to know more about optimizing a SQL database.
+I would like to know more about optimizing a SQL database.

 ###Design (Photoshop) (4)
 I like clean, minimal designs and I haven't strayed far from this.
 I like most of the Bootstrap defaults and try to build on them rather than replace them.
 I think this limits my designs and the types of layouts I create.
 I've really only had to use Photoshop or Gimp to touch up photos and resize/crop them.